openframeworks/ofBook/chapters/installation_up_4evr_macosx/chapter.md

 ![LingonSetup](images/LingonSetup.png)

 One additional/optional thing you can add to this is to put an additional key in the plist for a “Successful Exit”.
 By adding this, your app won't re-open when it has detected that it closed normally (ie You just hit escape intentionally, it didn't crash).
-Can be useful if you're trying to check something and OS X won’t stop re-opening the app on you.
+Can be useful if you're trying to check something and OS X won't stop re-opening the app on you.
 To easily add this to the key, click the advanced tab and click the checkbox for "Successful exit" - or just add it manually as it in the above screenshot.

 **Shell script+Cron Job method**

 (I got the following super helpful tip from [Kyle McDonald](http://kylemcdonald.net/)) )

 This method is sort of deprecated in relation to the launchd method - you can run shell scripts with Lingon and launchd in the same manner as what we've got here.
 Shell scripting is your best friend.
 With the help of the script below and an application called CronniX (or use Lingon) , you will be able to use a cronjob to check the system's list of currently running processes.
 If your app does not appear on the list, then the script will open it again, otherwise it won't do anything.
 Either download the script or type the following into a text editor, replacing Twitter.app with your app's name and filepath.
-Don’t forget the “.app” extension in the if statement!:
+Don't forget the “.app” extension in the if statement!:

 	\#!/bin/sh
 		if [ $(ps ax | grep -v grep | grep "Twitter.app" | wc -l) -eq 0 ] then